daegalus/csrd/content.en/_index.md

 ## News

-{{< details title="2023-02-??" open=true >}}
+{{< details title="2023-02-11" open=true >}}
 Initial launch of website.
 Contains the current latest reference document.
+It doesn't have everything formatted.
+I am currently on Equipment.
+I do this in my spare time, so it will take me a little while to get this all formatted.
 {{< /details >}}

 ## Support

 If you would like to offer support, I encourage you to first try offering support through contributing to this endeavor.
 Be it frontend work (I am a DevOps/Backend dev), formatting, styling, etc. Even if we need to migrate to something other than Hugo (mkdocs, gatsby, whatever), open source contributions would be preferred.
+Or if you want to proofread, find typos, mistakes, formatting problems.
+Just [open an issue](https://github.com/Daegalus/csrd/issues/new) on Github.

 If you wish to buy me a coffee or beer, feel free to use the option below.